stephentth/chatty-mcp/documentation-site/docs/1_welcome.md

 # Welcome

-Chatty MCP. a Model Context Protocol (MCP) server enables your MCP client to deliver spoken output, creating a dynamic and engaging interaction.
+Chatty MCP, a Model Context Protocol (MCP) server enables your MCP client to deliver spoken output, creating a dynamic and engaging interaction.
 Enhance your experience with lively, audible responses, such as after each prompt in the Cursor AI editor or Cline AI, adding a unique touch to your coding workflow.
 Its applications extend beyond these use cases, offering versatile functionality.

 <!-- Image of Cursor with edit -->